-I have been discovering more and more headlines reporting about genome-wide dissection of genetics, high-throughput technologies, genetic modifications and other biomedical breakthroughs.
-All lead to one common catalyst — a data intensive drug discovery model used by the success team.
-But, such a model only thrives in the presence of a sound statistical computational environment.
+I keep seeing more and more headlines which report on genome-wide dissection of genetics, high-throughput technologies, genetic modifications and other biomedical breakthroughs in drug development.
+All of them lead to one common catalyst — a data-intensive drug development and discovery model used by the successful team.
+But, such a model can only thrive in the presence of a sound Statistical Computational Environment (SCE).

 To me, two elements drive the success of data management during clinical trials.
-One, is the ability to bring diverse data forms in a single comprehensible format and the other is data driven in-depth knowledge to evaluate and validate the drug concept.
-The variety of data forms fiddles with security, accessibility, traceability and audibility which otherwise empower a clinical practitioner with better insights and adherence to regulatory compliance.
-These factors can be achieved by introducing the drug into a data driven environment, supported by a team with a similar data-intensive mindset who can build a statistical computational environment (SCE).
-Using SCE, customers can establish control, auditability, traceability and gain efficiency without compromising regulatory compliance.
+One, is the ability to bring diverse clinical data forms in a single comprehensible format and the other is data driven in-depth knowledge to evaluate and validate the drug concept.
+The variety of clinical data forms interferes with security, accessibility, traceability and auditability which otherwise empower a clinical practitioner with better insights and adherence to regulatory compliance.
+These factors can be achieved by introducing the drug into a data driven environment, supported by a team with a similar data-intensive mindset who can build a Statistical Computational Environment (SCE).
+Using SCE, customers can establish control, auditability, traceability and gain efficiency without compromising on regulatory compliance.

-NCBI also identifies that the publicly available biomedical information is the basis for identifying the right drug target and creating a drug concept with true medical value.
-This has also helped them enhance their understanding about the pathophysiological mechanisms of diseases with the help of a data driven development model.
+NCBI also identifies that the publicly available biomedical info`1rmation is the basis for identifying the right drug target and creating a drug concept with true medical value.
+This has also helped them enhance their understanding about the pathophysiological mechanisms of diseases with the help of a data-driven clinical development model.

 Here is why it is competitive.
-It has led way to virtual drug development models that allow scientists to test and analyze a molecule even before the formulation stage.
-Eliminating challenges in the pre-clinical stages can reduce development costs and the lead time taken by each formula to transform into a druggable output.
-Nature, a popular science magazine has confirmed through its research that the unprecedented challenges of a pharma business model can be met by shifting investments to the earlier stages of drug discovery.
+It has led to virtual drug development models that allow scientists to test and analyze a molecule even before the formulation stage.
+Eliminating challenges in the preclinical stages can reduce drug development costs and the lead time taken by each formula to transform into a druggable output.
+Nature, a popular science magazine, has confirmed through its research that the unprecedented challenges of a pharma business model can be met by shifting investments to the earlier stages of drug development and discovery.

-To establish this approach, pharmaceutical and healthcare companies involved in drug development need to invite an integrated data management approach.
-This involves defining data sources for reliability and consistency, building a robust data mining and warehousing infrastructure, and processing different insights useful to various stakeholders of the project and data users.
-Among these McKinsey has pointed that the first step itself takes about an year to complete.
+To establish this approach, pharmaceutical and healthcare companies involved in drug development need to invite an integrated clinical data management approach.
+This involves defining clinical data sources for reliability and consistency, building a robust clinical data mining and warehousing infrastructure, and processing different insights useful to various stakeholders of the project and data users.
+Among these, McKinsey has pointed out that the first step itself takes about a year to complete.

-Having involved with multiple integrated clinical development platform projects, I have seen that drug-to-market lead time was brought down when traditional drug development model was transformed into a data-intensive and technology enabled environment that is integrated and automated to allow establishing focus on data analysis and avoid mundane data processing tasks.
+Having been involved with multiple integrated clinical development platform projects, I have seen that drug-to-market lead time was brought down when the traditional drug development model was transformed into a data-intensive and technology-enabled environment that is integrated and automated to allow establishing focus on clinical data analysis and avoid mundane data processing tasks.

-To gain the competitive edge more and more successful drug development companies are towards thriving in a data intensive drug development & discovery environment.
-Are you on the banks of Data intensive drug development process or stifled by the challenges of a traditional approach?
+To gain a competitive edge, more and more successful drug development companies are moving towards and thriving in a data intensive drug development & discovery environment.
+Are you using a data-intensive drug development process or still stifled by the challenges of a traditional approach?

 At MaxisIT, we clearly understand strategic priorities within clinical R&D, and we can resonate that well with our similar experiences of implementing solutions for improving Clinical Development Portfolio via an integrated platform-based approach; which delivers timely access to study specific as well as standardized and aggregated clinical data, allows efficient data quality management, clinical reviews, and statistical computing.